-Pass Your Arizona Exam the First Time
+Pass Your Arizona Real Estate Exam the First Time

 Arizona's exam tests water rights extensively - understand 'prior appropriation' and groundwater laws!
 The state also requires affidavits of disclosure for unsubdivided land, a unique Arizona requirement.